agnegauc/software-engineering-revision/README.md

 # js-revision-and-new-features

-Completing the https://www.udemy.com/course/the-complete-javascript-course/ course again.
-It was renewed in 2021 so a lot of useful new information should be there
+Completing the https://www.udemy.com/course/the-complete-javascript-course/ course again and creating and solving various revision exercises to properly understand these topics.
+It was renewed in 2021 so a lot of useful new information should be there.

 <b>Important theory topics:</b>